Jean-Baptiste André Godin: Godin's Familistère - its development and later history

-Twentieth century to present
+When he died in 1888, it was expected that his widow would carry on leadership of the institution.

+The workers and residents did eventually come to own the buildings and the foundry.
+The foundry operated as a co-op or joint-stock company for decades.

-The building with the nourricerie-pouponnat was destroyed in 1918 during World War I and never rebuilt.
-Although the foundry was still owned by the workers in the 1950s, soon after it was taken over in a purchase by the manufacturer Le Creuset.
+The building housing the nourricerie-pouponnat was destroyed in 1918 during World War I and never rebuilt.
+The foundry was still owned by the workers in the 1950s, but shortly afer that the manufacturer Le Creuset took it over in a purchase.
 In 1968 the cooperative association for the Social Palace was dissolved, and the apartments were sold at moderate prices by Godin S.A.
 They have been gradually modified through individual owners' decisions.
 The same year, the cooperative economats were dissolved.
 In 1991 its building was classified as a Monument Historique, and in 2000 restoration of the building was begun.

 In the early 21st century, some of the domestic buildings were restored for private, adaptive use.
 Restoration of the economats building was completed in 2008, with spaces adapted as a cafe, a bookstore and gift shop, and an exhibition area.

 The communal laundry rooms, baths and swimming pool, in a separate building on the opposite bank, where water was heated by the factory, had become derelict but have been restored.
 The communal laundry has been converted to a meeting room, and the drying room to an exhibition room.